Best Combination Lock

 Overall, this is incredibly easy to use thanks to the non-slip grip and the easy-to-use and easy-to-maneuver dials.

-This is advertised as an indoor padlock so you should probably not use it outdoors (at least in the rain).
+This is advertised as an indoor combination lock so you should probably not use it outdoors (at least in the rain).
 As for indoor use, it can be used to secure virtually anything.

 Now, even though this is available in a few different colors, the color you get is actually randomly selected upon shipment.
 So, you have no control over it.